andres81/Model_of_the_Psyche/case-files/stop-femicide-now/README.md

 as the UK showed, is policeable.

-But exploring the choice of victimhood for citizens, where victim means you are with your back against the wall, and cannot do anything, we can first of all take a look at the actual options every citizen has to take moral responsibility for the freedom one has.
+But exploring the choice of victimhood for citizens, where victim means you are with your back against the wall, and cannot do anything we can, first, take a look at the actual options every citizen has to take moral responsibility for the freedom one has.

 In general, if a citizen sees problems in society, that the current moral systems don't take care of to the extent that the responsibility does not come